 It should be an interesting destination for travelers.
 Visa restrictions have largely been lifted and the enclave does not suffer from the conflicts that burden Sokh and Vorukh.
 But we haven’t heard of anyone doing it so far.

 We do have a forum thread on visiting Shohimardon.
-Chime in if you have news.
+Chime in if you have news (latest report from October 2021: only locals are allowed in).
 In the meantime, you can watch a sentimental love story shot in the area in 1984: The Bride of Vodil (Russian language, no subtitles – Youtube / Odnoklassniki)

 We keep updates about the situation in Vorukh in our Isfara travel guide.
 In short: it’s a beautiful place, but the situation is tense, and you may or may not need a permit to get in.